GoblinArchives/LiminalHorror/Design Framework.md

 ### The Weird

 **Liminal Horror** is designed to be set in a modern city.
 Characters slowly learn of the weird and dangerous things hidden in the dark.
-They will bend, or break, under the weight of the unknown.
+They will bend, or break, under the weight of the horrible things that go bump in the night.

-### The Old Powers and their Progeny
+### Adaptable

-The Old Powers are bound in the deep, far away spaces.
-Their progeny act as a connection to reality.
-Some scurry across its surface while others are trapped beneath it.
-Many serve knowingly while even more are oblivious to the plans they further.
+LIMINAL HORROR is an adaptable modern ttrpg that can be used to run any type of horror sub-genre.
+Leveraging character creation, custom fallouts, and monsters you can bring your favorite horror media to life.

 ### Death